 git push origin master

-Suppose if a team is working on a project and a branch is created for every member working on the project.
-Hence every member will work on their branches hence every time the best branch is merged to the master branch of the project.
-The branches make it version controlling system and makes it very easy to maintain a project source code.
-Syntax:
+Suppose a team is working on a project and a branch is created for every member working on the project.
+Hence every member will work on their branches hence every time the best branch is merged with the master branch of the project.
+The branches make it a version-controlling system and make it very easy to maintain a project source code.

 - List all of the branches in your repository.